 The UHSO as part of its annual Highway Safety Plan submits the appropriate certifications and assurances documentation for review to NHTSA.
 The following federal assurances and certifications apply to all state and local governmental and non-governmental agencies and non-profit organizations that accept federal highway safety funds.

 NON-DISCRIMINATION:

-The agency receiving a highway safety grant (subgrantee) will comply with all Federal statutes and implement regulations relating to nondiscrimination.
+The State highway safety agency [and its subrecipients] will comply with all Federal statutes and implementing regulations relating to nondiscrimination ("Federal Nondiscrimination Authorities").
 These include but are not limited to: